secure-foundations/owl/tests/success/kerberos/README.md

 }
 ```

+PA-DATA stores pre-authentication data which is historically used to augment the initial authentication exchange.

 **padata-type**<br>
       Indicates the way that the padata-value element is to be
       interpreted.
 Negative values of padata-type are reserved for